Man gets five year jail-term for fatal one-punch attack on fitness instructor

 Seamus Bell.
 Photograph: Carrickmacross Lions Club

-Vytautas Racys, with an address at The Oak, Loughnaglack, Carrickmacross had pleaded guilty to the unlawful killing (manslaughter) of Seamus Bell as a result of the incident at Main Street, Carrickmacross on January 20th, 2018.
+Vytautas Racys, orginally from Lithuania and with an address at The Oak, Loughnaglack, Carrickmacross, had pleaded guilty to the unlawful killing (manslaughter) of Seamus Bell as a result of the incident at Main Street, Carrickmacross on January 20th, 2018.

 In passing sentence, Judge John Aylmer noted this was an unprovoked attack in which the accused had followed Mr Bell on the street for at least five metres before striking him with a right-hand uppercut.